retroluxfilm/reshade-vrtoolkit/docs/omm/omm_quickstart.md

 1. Open up the desired game context by  `File -> Open` or `File -> Recent contexts`
 2. Copy the mod *.zip to your library folder of your game context `(eg. D:\Games\OMM_GameMods\Automobilista\MainGame\Library)`
-3. Added mods should now show up under the library tab (will be auto refreshed by OMM)
+3. Added mods should now show up under the library tab (will be auto refreshed by OMM).

-**Unprepared or Legacy mods**

-TODO
+   If they are not shown then they need to be [prepared for OMM usage](#prepare-mods-for-omm-usage).

 -----------------------------------------------------------------------------------------------------------

 ## 3. Activate & Deactivate Mods